Spark plugs aren’t made to last forever. When they eventually need replacement, the options are:

 - Buy a genuine OEM replacement

 Should you go for OEM quality or a less expensive set of after-market plugs?
-We may be biased, but we think there’s only one answer to this question (go OEM).
+We may be biased, but we think there’s only one answer to this question (go OEM like the kind we carry).
 If you read about why we feel OEM plugs are best below, we think you’ll agree.

 It’s hard to tell an OEM plug apart from an after-market plug, but that’s because it’s hard to see the difference with your eyes.
 The difference is in the materials and the specs of each component.
 Here’s what goes into a standard Toyota OEM spark plug: